flayzer1/DarkSystem/README.md

 # Known Bugs in 1.2:
 - Moving is glitchy.
 - Breaking block does not work.
+- AvailableCommandPackets is die on 1.2.
+(On 1.1 works perfect)

 # Notes:
 - DarkSystem does not support PMAnvil map format, only support Anvil and McRegion.